Soulseek: History

 The original Soulseek user base around 2000 was composed mostly of members of the IDM mailing list, and most of the music first found on Soulseek was underground electronic music or music created by the users themselves.
 Aided by Soulseek users, the developer Nir Arbel released new versions of the client very frequently, in response to user requests for new features or bug fixes.

 There is no known published usage data.
 Soulseek got a first boost in 2001 when Napster was closed down and then a second boost in 2002 when the site Audiogalaxy was closed down.
 Nir Arbel stated in an interview published December 26, 2003 that there were, at that time, over a million registered usernames and that 80,000–100,000 users log on during peak hours.
 The increase in Soulseek users after the shutdown of Audiogalaxy was plainly evident from a before-and-after comparison of chat room populations.
 Before the shutdown of its competitor, Soulseek's most-joined chat rooms averaged 50 or so people.
 After the shutdown, the population of these chat rooms increased to 100 or more.

+Soulseek was taken to court in 2008 by French music industry lobbying groups, alleging that Soulseek was designed to permit unauthorized access to copyrighted works.
+In the following years, it has implemented industrially contributed blacklists for entities whose management has issued cease and desist orders, and Soulseek's website subsequently made the statement that it:

-Soulseek is more of a community than a simple file sharing client.
-In Soulseek, users can connect with other users with similar music tastes to share files and to chat.
-Users even have the ability to create their own chat rooms and invite other users with similar tastes to discuss their favorite music.
-Many musicians from the electronic scene are themselves too part of this Soulseek community.
+Soulseek has remained more of a community than a simple file sharing client, with users connecting with other users sharing similar music tastes to share files and to chat.
+Users even have the ability to create their own chatrooms and invite other users with similar tastes.
 In summer 2004, Soulseek users from all the world met in Augsburg, Germany.
 Every year since then, that meeting still takes place at a digital arts festival called Lab30 (30 being the street number of the Abraxas Theater) in Augsburg, Germany, organized by longtime Soulseek user Manfred Genther and other Augsburg locals.
 This festival focuses on showcasing digital musicians, digital artists, and netlabels from all over the world.
-Many Soulseek artists have performed at the festival, and a large number of them have performed live for the very first time there.
+Many Soulseek artists have performed at the festival, and a large number of them have performed live for the first time there.
 Lab30 has steadily grown in size since the first event and continues to be a meeting place for the musicians and users of Soulseek.
 Attendees usually come from all over Europe and the United States.
 Lab30 is a well known event in Augsburg and widely supported and cherished by the Augsburg music and art scene.

-Soulseek Records

-Many of the original Soulseek users are also music producers, and Soulseek Records (not to be confused with "SLSK Records") was formed in 2002.